This documentation page is also available as an interactive notebook. You can launch the notebook in

 operations that update incrementally as new data becomes available.
 In

-our tutorial workflow, we’ll chunk Wikipedia articles in various ways
+our tutorial workflow, we’ll chunk PDF documents in various ways with a

-with a document splitter, then apply several kinds of embeddings to the
+document splitter, then apply several kinds of embeddings to the chunks.

 Set Up the Table Structure